 I like to think a tiny, tiny piece of me is up there in the galaxy.
 My friends tease me that any space aliens will have a specific list of names to look for when they arrive.
 For some reason, I find that hysterically funny.

 The other big news this week is that the United States is resuming its manned flights from American soil; the first time since the Shuttle program ended in 2011.
 And it’s historic because for the first time, NASA is partnering with a commercial company to fly their astronauts, Robert Behnken and Douglas Hurley, to the International Space Station (ISS).
 The men will ride in SpaceX’s Crew Dragon capsule placed at the tip of the reusable Falcon 9 rocket.
 Weather permitting, the launch is scheduled for today (May 27th) at 4:33 p.m.
-EST. We are all praying that the men stay safe and it’s a “go for launch.”
+EST. We pray that the astronauts stay safe and it’s a “go for launch.”

-And I’ll be standing outside watching.
+And I’ll stand outside watching.
 I’m privileged to actually live on the Space Coast in Florida allowing me to watch multiple launches.
 We’ve driven up to Cocoa Beach (yes, the same town where fictional astronaut Tony Nelson released a certain Jeannie from her bottle) to Port Canaveral to right outside my front door (a smaller view, but still quite visible).
 Night time launches are the most beautiful.
 I’ve even gotten up at 2:30 am to watch with visiting family members.
 Over the last ten years, SpaceX has launched 87 times, mostly sending satellites to space.

 For this post, I want to add a book recommendation.
 The title is Riding Rockets: The Outrageous Tales of a Space Shuttle Astronaut.
 It is one of the best non-fiction books I’ve ever read.
 The author is Mike Mullane.
 At times, he is irreverent and hysterical, but he is also full of passion for his career, his colleagues and for space travel.
 It also contains amazing facts and inside stories about the shuttle program.